PauloSeguel/goldeneye/README.md

 ## Business/Technical Challenge

-Currently, our customer don't have enough visiblity of their applications performance in their networks.
+Currently, our customers don't have enough visiblity of their applications performance in their networks.
 This impacts on user experience.
 In a real time application, such as video, there's no fast and automatic manner to identify where and when the issues happen.